Licensed to the Apache Software Foundation (ASF) under one

 class FunctionWrapper(Function): """ A basic wrapper class for user defined function. """ def __init__(self, func): self._func = func class ReduceFunctionWrapper(FunctionWrapper): """ A wrapper class for ReduceFunction.
 It's used for wrapping up user defined function in a ReduceFunction when user does not implement a ReduceFunction but directly pass a function object or a lambda function to reduce() function. """ def __init__(self, func): """ The constructor of ReduceFunctionWrapper. :param func: user defined function object. """ super(ReduceFunctionWrapper, self).__init__(func) def reduce(self, value1, value2): """ A delegated reduce function to invoke user defined function. :param value1: The first value to combine. :param value2: The second value to combine. :return: The combined value of both input values. """ return self._func(value1, value2) def _get_python_env(): """ An util function to get a python user defined function execution environment. """ gateway = get_gateway() exec_type = gateway.jvm.org.apache.flink.table.functions.python.PythonEnv.ExecType.PROCESS return gateway.jvm.org.apache.flink.table.functions.python.PythonEnv(exec_type) class JavaFunctionWrapper(object): """ A wrapper class that maintains a Function implemented in Java. """ def __init__(self, j_function: Union[str, JavaObject]): if isinstance(j_function, str): j_func_class = get_gateway().jvm.__getattr__(j_function) j_function = j_func_class() self._j_function = j_function def get_java_function(self): return self._j_function class SourceFunction(JavaFunctionWrapper): """ Base class for all stream data source in Flink. """ def __init__(self, source_func: Union[str, JavaObject]): """ Constructor of SinkFunction. :param source_func: The java SourceFunction object. """ super(SourceFunction, self).__init__(source_func) class SinkFunction(JavaFunctionWrapper): """ The base class for SinkFunctions. """ def __init__(self, sink_func: Union[str, JavaObject]): """ Constructor of SinkFunction. :param sink_func: The java SinkFunction object or the full name of the SinkFunction class. """ super(SinkFunction, self).__init__(sink_func)

 [docs]class KeyedProcessFunction(Function): """ A keyed function processes elements of a stream.
 For every element in the input stream, process_element() is invoked.
 This can produce zero or more elements as output.
 Implementations can also query the time and set timers through the provided Context.
 For firing timers on_timer() will be invoked.
 This can again produce zero or more elements as output and register further timers.
 Note that access to keyed state and timers (which are also scoped to a key) is only available if the KeyedProcessFunction is applied on a KeyedStream. """ class Context(ABC): @abstractmethod def get_current_key(self): pass @abstractmethod def timer_service(self) -> TimerService: """ A Timer service for querying time and registering timers. """ pass @abstractmethod def timestamp(self) -> int: """ Timestamp of the element currently being processed or timestamp of a firing timer.
-This might be None, for example if the time characteristic of your program is set to TimeCharacteristic.ProcessTime. """ pass class OnTimerContext(Context): @abstractmethod def time_domain(self) -> TimeDomain: """ The TimeDomain of the firing timer. :return: The TimeDomain of current fired timer. """ pass @abstractmethod def process_element(self, value, ctx: 'KeyedProcessFunction.Context'): """ Process one element from the input stream.
+This might be None, depending on the stream's watermark strategy. """ pass class OnTimerContext(Context): @abstractmethod def time_domain(self) -> TimeDomain: """ The TimeDomain of the firing timer. :return: The TimeDomain of current fired timer. """ pass @abstractmethod def process_element(self, value, ctx: 'KeyedProcessFunction.Context'): """ Process one element from the input stream.
 This function can output zero or more elements and also update internal state or set timers using the Context parameter. :param value: The input value. :param ctx: A Context that allows querying the timestamp of the element and getting a TimerService for registering timers and querying the time.
 The context is only valid during the invocation of this method, do not store it. """ pass def on_timer(self, timestamp: int, ctx: 'KeyedProcessFunction.OnTimerContext'): """ Called when a timer set using TimerService fires. :param timestamp: The timestamp of the firing timer. :param ctx: An OnTimerContext that allows querying the timestamp of the firing timer, querying the TimeDomain of the firing timer and getting a TimerService for registering timers and querying the time.
 The context is only valid during the invocation of this method, do not store it. """ pass

 [docs]class CoProcessFunction(Function): """ A function that processes elements of two streams and produces a single output one.
 The function will be called for every element in the input streams and can produce zero or more output elements.
 Contrary to the :class:`CoFlatMapFunction`, this function can also query the time (both event and processing) and set timers, through the provided :class:`CoProcessFunction.Context`.
 When reacting to the firing of set timers the function can emit yet more elements.
 An example use-case for connected streams would be the application of a set of rules that change over time ({@code stream A}) to the elements contained in another stream (stream {@code B}).
 The rules contained in {@code stream A} can be stored in the state and wait for new elements to arrive on {@code stream B}.
 Upon reception of a new element on {@code stream B}, the function can now apply the previously stored rules to the element and directly emit a result, and/or register a timer that will trigger an action in the future. """ class Context(ABC): @abstractmethod def timer_service(self) -> TimerService: """ A Timer service for querying time and registering timers. """ pass @abstractmethod def timestamp(self) -> int: """ Timestamp of the element currently being processed or timestamp of a firing timer.
-This might be None, for example if the time characteristic of your program is set to TimeCharacteristic.ProcessTime. """ pass @abstractmethod def process_element1(self, value, ctx: 'CoProcessFunction.Context'): """ This method is called for each element in the first of the connected streams.
+This might be None, depending on the stream's watermark strategy. """ pass @abstractmethod def process_element1(self, value, ctx: 'CoProcessFunction.Context'): """ This method is called for each element in the first of the connected streams.
 This function can output zero or more elements using the :code:`yield` statement.
 It can read and update the internal state as well as set timers using the Context parameter. :param value: The input value. :param ctx: A Context that allows querying the timestamp of the element and getting a TimerService for registering timers and querying the time.
 The context is only valid during the invocation of this method, do not store it. """ pass @abstractmethod def process_element2(self, value, ctx: 'CoProcessFunction.Context'): """ This method is called for each element in the second of the connected streams.
 This function can output zero or more elements using the :code:`yield` statement.
 It can read and update the internal state as well as set timers using the Context parameter. :param value: The input value. :param ctx: A Context that allows querying the timestamp of the element and getting a TimerService for registering timers and querying the time.
 The context is only valid during the invocation of this method, do not store it. """ pass

 [docs]class KeyedCoProcessFunction(Function): """ A function that processes elements of two keyed streams and produces a single output one.
 The function will be called for every element in the input streams and can produce zero or more output elements.
 Contrary to the :class:`CoFlatMapFunction`, this function can also query the time (both event and processing) and set timers, through the provided {@link Context}.
 When reacting to the firing of set timers the function can emit yet more elements.
 An example use-case for connected streams would be the application of a set of rules that change over time ({@code stream A}) to the elements contained in another stream (stream {@code B}).
 The rules contained in {@code stream A} can be stored in the state and wait for new elements to arrive on {@code stream B}.
 Upon reception of a new element on {@code stream B}, the function can now apply the previously stored rules to the element and directly emit a result, and/or register a timer that will trigger an action in the future. """ class Context(ABC): @abstractmethod def get_current_key(self): pass @abstractmethod def timer_service(self) -> TimerService: """ A Timer service for querying time and registering timers. """ pass @abstractmethod def timestamp(self) -> int: """ Timestamp of the element currently being processed or timestamp of a firing timer.
-This might be None, for example if the time characteristic of your program is set to TimeCharacteristic.ProcessTime. """ pass class OnTimerContext(Context): @abstractmethod def time_domain(self) -> TimeDomain: """ The TimeDomain of the firing timer. :return: The TimeDomain of current fired timer. """ pass @abstractmethod def process_element1(self, value, ctx: 'KeyedCoProcessFunction.Context'): """ Process one element from the input stream.
+This might be None, depending on the stream's watermark strategy. """ pass class OnTimerContext(Context): @abstractmethod def time_domain(self) -> TimeDomain: """ The TimeDomain of the firing timer. :return: The TimeDomain of current fired timer. """ pass @abstractmethod def process_element1(self, value, ctx: 'KeyedCoProcessFunction.Context'): """ Process one element from the input stream.
 This function can output zero or more elements using the :code:`yield` statement.
 It can read and update the internal state as well as set timers using the Context parameter. :param value: The input value. :param ctx: A Context that allows querying the timestamp of the element and getting a TimerService for registering timers and querying the time.
 The context is only valid during the invocation of this method, do not store it. """ pass @abstractmethod def process_element2(self, value, ctx: 'KeyedCoProcessFunction.Context'): """ Process one element from the input stream.
 This function can output zero or more elements using the :code:`yield` statement.
 It can read and update the internal state as well as set timers using the Context parameter. :param value: The input value. :param ctx: A Context that allows querying the timestamp of the element and getting a TimerService for registering timers and querying the time.
 The context is only valid during the invocation of this method, do not store it. """ pass def on_timer(self, timestamp: int, ctx: 'KeyedCoProcessFunction.OnTimerContext'): """ Called when a timer set using TimerService fires. :param timestamp: The timestamp of the firing timer. :param ctx: An OnTimerContext that allows querying the timestamp of the firing timer, querying the TimeDomain of the firing timer and getting a TimerService for registering timers and querying the time.
 The context is only valid during the invocation of this method, do not store it. """ pass

 [docs]class WindowFunction(Function, Generic[IN, OUT, KEY, W]): """ Base interface for functions that are evaluated over keyed (grouped) windows. """ @abstractmethod def apply(self, key: KEY, window: W, inputs: Iterable[IN]) -> Iterable[OUT]: """ Evaluates the window and outputs none or several elements. :param key: The key for which this window is evaluated. :param window: The window that is being evaluated. :param inputs: The elements in the window being evaluated. """ pass